 Reserves and Cadets from Neath and Swansea have been recognised by the Queen’s representative for West Glamorgan.

-Last night, HM Lord-Lieutenant of West Glamorgan, Mr Byron Lewis Esq KStJ FCA, honoured members of the Cadet and Reserve communities at his 11th annual awards ceremony, attended by nearly 60 people in Ty John Chard, Swansea.
+Last night, HM Lord-Lieutenant of West Glamorgan, D. Byron Lewis Esq.
+CVO KStJ FCA, honoured members of the Cadet and Reserve communities at his 11th annual awards ceremony, attended by nearly 60 people in Ty John Chard, Swansea.